 In recent years, the number of internal investigations regarding irregularities in the private sector has increased noticeably.
-In many instances, this is owing to the operation in Poland of companies regulated by the strict rules of the US Foreign Corrupt Practices Act, the UK Bribery Act or French SAPIN II.
-Moreover, many Polish companies that operate in Germany will have to comply with German law.
-Germany is likely to adopt strict anti-corruption legislation in 2020 and may became one of the leading European countries in the fight against foreign corruption.
+In many instances, this is owing to the operation in Poland of companies regulated by the strict rules of the US Foreign Corrupt Practices Act, the UK Bribery Act or the French SAPIN II Law.
+Moreover, many Polish companies that operate in Germany will have to comply with German anti-corruption law.

-Commonly, an internal investigation will encompass a review of business email correspondence and electronic files, meetings with employees, and of the company's financial and contractual documents.
+Commonly, an internal investigation will encompass a review of business email correspondence and electronic files, and the company's financial and contractual documents, and meetings with employees.
 As regards confidentiality and secrecy, no specific regulations exist and, therefore, use of any information within an internal investigation must comply with generally applicable provisions (especially the EU General Data Protection Regulation).
 Processing of personal data (except sensitive data) is generally permitted within an internal investigation.
 However, obtaining the necessary consent from the person to whom the data relates is recommended.

 As it stands, Polish law does not impose a sufficiently general regulation on whistle-blowing.
 However, employees who disclose irregularities or other undesirable circumstances within an organisation do enjoy protection from any resulting discriminatory treatment by employers and managers, although this does not guarantee that a whistle-blower will not suffer negative consequences.